Get Started

 - A terminal illness.
 Completion of covered services shall be provided for the duration of the terminal illness.

-- A surgery or another procedure that your previous plan authorized as part of a documented course of treatment which occurs within one hundred eighty (180) days of the time you enroll with the Alliance.
+- A surgery or another procedure that your previous plan authorized as part of a documented course of treatment that occurs within one hundred eighty (180) days of the time you enroll with the Alliance.

 Your out-of-network provider must accept the same terms and conditions that Alliance providers agree to.
-Your provider must also meet the Alliance’s applicable professional standards and have no disqualifying quality-of-care issues.
+Your provider must also meet the Alliance’s applicable professional standards and have no disqualifying quality of care issues.

-To learn more about continuity of care, eligibility qualifications and all available services, contact Member Services at 800-700-3874, Monday through Friday from 8 a.m. to 5:30 p.m.
+To learn more about continuity of care, eligibility and services, contact Member Services at 800-700-3874, Monday through Friday from 8 a.m. to 5:30 p.m.
+If you need language assistance, we have a special telephone line to get an interpreter who speaks your language at no cost to you.
 For the Hearing or Speech Assistance Line, call 800-735-2929 (TTY: Dial 711).

 Contact Member Services